mattmc3/zsh_unplugged/README.md

 ### :newspaper_roll: Current state

 There are an embarassingly large number of Zsh plugin managers out there.
-Many of them are abandonware or no longer actively developed, or brand new without many users or without much reason to even exist other than as a novelty.
+Many of them are abandonware, are no longer actively developed, are brand new without many users, or don't have much reason to even exist other than as a novelty.

 Here's a list of many (but probably not all) of them from [awesome-zsh-plugins]: